yolandatian/hire_beat_react_django/README.md

 5. Replace the modified package.
 Cd into node_modules and remove the folder "react-s3-uploader", this is the official version.
 Cd into hirebeat/hirebeat and find a folder called "react-s3-uploader", this is the modified version which is used by our app.
 Run "cp react-s3-uploader ../node_modules/" to copy the folder.
 6. Make sure postgresql is running and create a user.
 Put the username and password in database session of the django settings file.
 7. Migrate database changes using "python3 manage.py migrate".
-8. Run the app using "python3 manage.py runserver".
+8. Run the app using "python3 manage.py runserver --insecure".
+(This --insecure flag is required as django debug mode is turned off)